-Violations of either the National Voter Registration Act of 1993, or the Help America Vote Act of 2002 (HAVA), or any irregularities or fraud involving voter registration, voting, candidate petitions or issue petitions, or removal procedures under the Florida Election Code should be reported in writing to the Division of Elections, Room 316, R.A.
-Gray Building, 500 S. Bronough Street, Tallahassee, FL 32399-1050, (850) 245-6200.
-Complaint forms are available on the Division of Elections' website at: http://election.dos.state.fl.us/voting/index.shtml.
+Violations of either the National Voter Registration Act of 1993, or the Help America Vote Act of 2002 (HAVA), or any irregularities or fraud involving voter registration, voting, candidate petitions or issue petitions, or removal procedures under the Florida Election Code should be reported in writing to the Division of Elections, R.A.
+Gray Building, Room 316, 500 South Bronough Street, Tallahassee, FL 32399-0250, (850) 245-6200.
+Complaint forms are available on the Division of Elections' website at: http://dos.myflorida.com/elections/forms/complaint-forms/.

-Violations relating to campaign financing, candidates, committees or other political activities under chapters 104 and 106, and section 105.071, Florida Statutes, should be reported by sworn written complaint to the Florida Elections Commission, Suite 224 Collins Building, 107 West Gaines Street, Tallahassee, Florida 32399-21050, (850) 922-4539.
+Violations relating to campaign financing, candidates, committees, or other political activities under chapters 104 and 106, and section 105.071, Florida Statutes, should be reported by sworn written complaint to the Florida Elections Commission,107 West Gaines Street, The Collins Building, Suite 224, Tallahassee, Florida 32399-21050, (850) 922-4539.